-Core 1 is the entry point for all students, and its completion is required before moving on to Core 2 courses.
-If you complete Core 1, you will be awarded the Certificate in Bible for the 16 semester credits earned.
-The purpose of this core is to assure that all students have the requisite knowledge of the Bible that is necessary for further studies.
+Core 1 is the entry point for many students, and if your program requires core 1 courses, their completion is required before moving on to Core 2 courses.
+The purpose of this core is to assure that students have the requisite knowledge of the Bible that is necessary for further studies.
 Some applicants come to CUGN with very little Bible knowledge; others come with a solid knowledge of biblical content and meaning.
-Core 1 is designed to provide a common level of biblical knowledge to all students.
+Core 1 is designed to provide a common level of biblical knowledge to students.
 It is possible to test out of some of the Core 1 courses if you have a strong background in biblical studies (see Advanced Placement Exam in the Academic Policies section of this catalog).

 In Core 1, you work at your own pace, taking the required online courses.
 You can repeat lectures or lessons as often as you wish until you are confident that you have learned the materials.
-A distinctive of Core 1 is the flexibility that permits you to take as much time as you need to complete the requirements.